drewdevvv/drewdevelopment-blog/_posts/Tips.md

 ---
-title: "Open-mindedness."
+title: "Evolution Through Technology"
-excerpt: "I decided to whip our project into shape using React and Firebase.
-I took a big risk and that move taught me that in web development, flexibility is king"
+excerpt: "From MERN stack to cloud-native development with Cloudflare, AWS, and AI - my journey of continuous learning and adaptation in tech"
 coverImage: "/assets/blog/hello-world/cover.jpg"
 author:
   name: Drew Ponce